 By submitting the application, Applicant/Co-Applicants agrees to comply with all of the Division’s Energy Efficiency Requirements.
 Failure to do so will result in a revocation of the Carryover Allocation or Final Tax Credit allocation, as applicable.

-Sections A-F: New Construction
+Sections 12.1.1-12.1.6: New Construction

-Section G: Acquisition/Rehabilitation
+Section 12.1.7: Acquisition/Rehabilitation

 12.1.1 General Building Performance